garritfra/garrit.xyz/content/blogroll.md

 **[Simone Silvestroni](https://minutestomidnight.co.uk/)** – Opinions about a better world wide web, sustainability and audio.

+**[Joel Chrono](https://joelchrono.xyz)** – Joels blog is very similar to mine.
+He writes about anything on his mind, and he loves to tinker around with many different hobbies.

 ### Newsboards

 **[Hacker News](https://news.ycombinator.com/)** – My favorite news outlet.
 Tech, programming, Entrepreneurship and other important news.
 Sometimes a bit toxic, so I wrote a [RSS proxy](https://github.com/garritfra/positive_hackernews) that only shows entries with a positive sentiment.